carlovish/gateway-api/README.md

 /gateways  --Retrives all gateways
 /gateways/gatewayID --Retrieves the gateway with id=gatewayID

-/devices --Retrieves all devices
-/devices/deviceID  --Retrieves the devie with id=deviceID

 ## POST

-/gateways/create --Create new Gateway
+/gateways --Create new Gateway /gateways/gatewayID/devie --Add new Device to Gateway with id=gatewayID

-/devices/create --Create new device

 ## DELETE

 /gateways/gatewayID  --Delete the gateway with id=gatewayID

-/devices/deviceID --Delete the gateway with id=deviceID
+/gateways/gatewayID/device/uid --Delete the Device uid from gateway gatewayID

 ## PUT

 /gateways/gatewayID  --Update the gateway with id=gatewayID

-/devices/deviceID --Update the gateway with id=deviceID
+/gateways/gatewayID/device/uid --Update device uid for Gateway gatewayID